KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 ## Zenon Membership Constraint

 **Constraint.** No construction may place Zenon within the emanatory continuum.
 Formulations shaped like "from Zenon to X," "the chain from Zenon," or any phrasing that treats Zenon as a pre-structural stage, an origin, or an emanative member are violations.
+Equally, Zenon may not be written as a cutoff, a limit, a return-destination, or a collapse-point.

 **Lawful account.**

 - Zenon is trans-structural allowance and non-originary ground — never pre-structural, never an origin, never an emanative member
 - Emanation does not proceed from Zenon; it becomes conceivable by Zenonic allowance
 - The emanatory continuum is rooted in ⚫ Aion (L₀)
+- Zenon is reached through synthesis — ⚫ Aion and ♾ Khaon held without fusion — not by subtraction, apophatic negation, or directional return
+- The crossing is saturation (Supra-Centropic Saturation), not return

 **Lawful grammar.** Write that emanation becomes conceivable by Zenonic allowance, not that it proceeds or descends from Zenon; write that the continuum is rooted in ⚫ Aion (L₀).
+Write "saturation," never "return," for the Zenonic horizon, and "synthesis," never "subtraction."

 **Source.** Orientation / emanation math; the Axiom of Co-Arising Inversion (scope clause excluding Zenon and L₀).